panda3d/panda3d-docs/programming/scene-graph/scene-graph-manipulations.rst

 This node is especially helpful when you want to do pixel-perfect positioning and scaling.

-Finally, you may see references to one other top-level node called hidden.
+Finally, you may see references to one other top-level node called :obj:`~builtins.hidden`.
 This is simply an ordinary node that has no rendering properties set up for it, so that things parented to hidden will not be rendered.
 Older Panda3D code needed to use hidden to remove a node from the render scene graph.
-However, this is no longer necessary, and its use is not recommended for new programs;
-the best way to remove a node from render is to call ``nodePath.detach_node()``.
+However, this is no longer necessary, and its use is not recommended for new programs; the best way to remove a node from render is to call :meth:`.NodePath.detach_node()`.

 Loading models
 --------------